Redei reciprocity, governing fields, and negative Pell: The 8-rank

 \begin{proof} Having $\chi=2\psi$ for a quartic character $\psi\in\widehat C$ defining $F$ as in (1) is equivalent to $\chi$ vanishing on the subgroup $C[2]$ of ambiguous ideal classes generated by the classes of the ramifying primes $\gothp|D=d_1d_2$ of $K$ as in \eqref{eqn:alpha}.
 One can phrase this using the map $R_4$ from \eqref{eqn:R4} as in (2), or in terms of the splitting of the ramifying primes in $K\subset E$ as in (3).
 A ramifying prime of $K$ divides exactly one of $d_1$, $d_2$.
-A prime $\gothp|p$ in $K$ dividing, say, $d_1$ splits completely in $K\subset E=K(\sqrt{d_2})$ if and only if the Legendre (or Kronecker) symbol $\legendre{d_2}{p}$ equals~1, as in (4). \end{proof} \begin{remark} The identity $\chi=2\psi$ determines $\psi\in\widehat C$ up to a quadratic character, as an element of $\widehat C[4]/\widehat C[2]$, and this means that the quadratic extension $E\subset F$ it gives rise to in (1) is not uniquely determined by $\chi$.
-However, the quadratic extension $H_2\subset H_2F$ it generates over the genus field $H_2$ corresponding to the group $\widehat C[2]$ of quadratic characters is unique. $\lozenge$ \end{remark}
+A prime $\gothp|p$ in $K$ dividing, say, $d_1$ splits completely in $K\subset E=K(\sqrt{d_2})$ if and only if the Legendre (or Kronecker) symbol $\legendre{d_2}{p}$ equals~1, as in (4). \end{proof} \begin{remark} The identity $\chi=2\psi$ determines $\psi\in\widehat C$ up to a quadratic character, as an element of $\widehat C[4]/\widehat C[2]$, and this means that the quadratic extension $E\subset F$ it gives rise to in (1) is determined by $\chi$ only up to `twisting' by an unramified quadratic character.
+In other words: not $E\subset F$, but the quadratic extension $H_2\subset H_2F$ it generates over the genus field $H_2$ is unique. $\lozenge$ \end{remark}

-In order to compute the 8-rank in Theorem \ref{theorem:8-rank} from the rank of an explicit matrix describing the map $R_8$ in \eqref{eqn:R8}, we choose an $\F2$-basis for the $(r_4+1)$-dimensional subspace $\ker R_4\subset \FF_2^t$, and write
+In order to compute the 8-rank in Theorem \ref{theorem:8-rank} from the rank of an explicit matrix describing the map $R_8$ in \eqref{eqn:R8}, we \emph{choose} an $\F2$-basis for the $(r_4+1)$-dimensional subspace $\ker R_4\subset \FF_2^t$, and write

-for the images of the basis vectors under the map $\alpha$ from \eqref{eqn:alpha}.
-The classes $[\gothm_j]$ span $C[2]\cap 2C$, subject to a single relation.
-Note that $\gothm_j$ is a product of ramified primes of $K$, and that the Artin symbol of $[\gothm_j]\in 2C$ acts trivially on the genus field $H_2$.
+for the images of these basis vectors under the map $\alpha$ from \eqref{eqn:alpha}.
+The classes $[\gothm_j]$ span $C[2]\cap 2C$, subject to a single relation encoded in $A_D$, and their Artin symbols $\Art (\gothm_j, H/K)$ are the identity on the genus field $H_2$.